Powered by

 Elephants Population

 The increasing population of elephants is a major problem in African countries.
 Their economic condition is in bad shape.
-These countries can fulfill their big needs by getting the ivory trade ban lifted.
-Ivory holds a value of diamond for them.
+These countries can fulfil their big needs by getting the ivory trade ban lifted.
+Ivory holds the value of a diamond for them.

 But lifting the trade ban would mean promoting elephant poaching.
 However, despite the ban, there has been no decline in the cases of elephant poaching.